 Path analysis

-When analyzing paths in a free-roam test, make sure that the Indirect success tab is selected, since this is where all your meaningful data will be located.
+When analyzing paths in a free-roam test, make sure that the Give up tab (if you opted for Approach A) or the Indirect success tab (if you opted for Approach B) are selected, since this is where all your meaningful data will be located.

 Dive into the aggregated path data to see which were most common among testers.